DerploidEntertainment/UnityUtil/src/Logging/Serilog.Enrichers.Unity/README.md

 This would add a `LogEventProperty` to your `LogEvent`s with name `"UT"` and value equal to Unity's [`Time.unscaledTime`](https://docs.unity3d.com/ScriptReference/Time-unscaledTime.html) at the time of the log.

-You might change the property names, e.g., if you wanted to save a few bytes with shorter property names in your production logs.
+You might change the property name, e.g., to avoid collisions with property names added by other enrichers, or if you wanted to save a few bytes with shorter property names in your production logs.

 > [!NOTE]
 > You can easily add additional, unchanging properties from Unity not covered by this enricher